markgbeckett/zx80/hexld3/README.md

-# HEXLD3 (for ZX80 with RAM expansion/ Minstrel 2)
+# HEXLD3 and Z80 Disassembler (for ZX80 with RAM expansion/ Minstrel 2)

 ## Introduction

-HEXLD3 is a tool, created by Toni Baker and described in her book "Mastering Machine Code on Your ZX81 (and ZX80)", to help people learn and write Z80 machine code.
+HEXLD3 is a tool, created by Toni Baker and described in her book "Mastering Machine Code on Your ZX81 (and ZX80)", to help people to learn and to write Z80 machine code.

 HEXLD3 is intended to give you a feel for how people wrote code in the 1980s: it is not very suitable for major projects!

 Readers of the book would progressively develop the tool as they read the book (mostly, in Chapter 9) and use it to write some interesting and creative examples of machine code on the ZX81 and ZX80.

+Towards the end of the book (in Chapter 16), Toni provides a starting point for writing a compact Z80 disassember, which -- improving on HEXLD3 -- will disassemble machine code back into the assembly language mnemonics, making it much easier to review and find errors in your machine code.
+Toni does not provide a complete listing, leaving the reader with a challenging exercise.

+In her subsequent book, "Mastering Machine Code on Your ZX Spectrum", Toni provides a complete listing of the disassembler.
+Starting from this, I have back-ported the disassembler to work with the ZX80, and integrated it into the HEXLD3 tool.

+## Developing HEXLD3

 There are two different versions of the tool: the ZX81 version (which you would also use if you had upgraded your ZX80 with the updated 8K ROM) is the focus of the book.
 Those wishing to type in the 4K ROM version need to make adjustments to the code as listed and, when I tried to do this, I found some problems.

-In 2011, [Thunor](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwifh9-X38X4AhUMKcAKHYa7AeYQFnoECAIQAQ&url=http%3A%2F%2Fwww.users.waitrose.com%2F~thunor%2Fmmcoyzx81%2Findex.html&usg=AOvVaw2u-jWVQsJL5syJxuSnPI1U) published their attempt to create a 4K ROM version of HEXLD3, following the Toni's guidelines.
+In 2011, [Thunor](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwifh9-X38X4AhUMKcAKHYa7AeYQFnoECAIQAQ&url=http%3A%2F%2Fwww.users.waitrose.com%2F~thunor%2Fmmcoyzx81%2Findex.html&usg=AOvVaw2u-jWVQsJL5syJxuSnPI1U) published their attempt to create a 4K ROM version of HEXLD3, following Toni's guidelines.
 They noted similar problems to me and proposed fixes.
 Thunor's notes were incredibly useful and I have built on these.
 Thunor's 4K ROM version mostly works though I found some minor limitations, which I have attempted to fix.

 Most notably, I have moved the HEXLD3 (subject) code into REM statements at the beginning of the BASIC program.
 This has a number of advantages:
 - It means it is ready to run as soon as you load HEXLD3 and is relatively safe from being overwritten.